VladVynnytskyi/weather-analysis/README.md

 # weather-analysis
-Weather data analysis in Python - Krakow and Lviv
+Weather data analysis by Python - Krakow and Lviv